Ambinter/moleditor/README.md

 Installation
 ------------

-Just [download MolEditor][1] on your server (see requirements first) and it should work on http://localhost/moleditor
+Just download MolEditor on your server (see requirements first) and it should work on http://localhost/moleditor

 [1]: http://www.ambinter.com/moleditor
 [2]: http://silex.sensiolabs.org